After being admitted to the MPH program, when can I begin to take program courses?

 What are the requirements of the Applied Learning Experience?

 Generally, students are expected to complete a minimum of 160 hour agency based practicum experience related to public health that is generally conducted after most course work has been completed.
-This experience satisfies both the field and practicum requirement that is essential for all students earning an MPH degree.
-There are specific pre-requisites that must be completed before students enroll in the 0.5 credit ALE Planning course.
+This experience satisfies both the Applied Practice Experience and Integrated Learning Experience elements required for all students earning an MPH degree.
+There are specific pre-requisites that must be completed before students enroll in the 1.5 credit ALE Planning course.
 There is also a final paper and oral presentation which accompanies the ALE Implementation course.
 The 160 hours of field work are either carried out as part of the ALE Implementation course, or are performed as a separate ALE field experience which comes between ALE Planning and ALE Implementation courses.

 What sort of assistance will I be able to obtain with respect to finding a job after I graduate?